cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Characteristics:

 * Platform adoption is self-sustaining –The primary driver for core adoption is not an external impetus or incentive which mandates users use the platform – rather it is the values of these platform offerings themselves which draws users to them.
-* After using and appreciating one or some platform capabilities, users seek out others and find the experience is similar across capabilities
+* After using and appreciating one or some platform capabilities, users seek out others and find the experience is similar across capabilities - there is an expectation that an individual capability is not isolated, but one feature among a larger platform feature set.
 * Platform teams encourage the natural adoption of platforms by gathering user feedback, sharing roadmaps and maintaining open forums for conversation with users
 * Application and product teams value platform capabilities enough to pay for them, e.g., via a chargeback system
-* Users can share feedback and learn of upcoming features through open forums and shared roadmaps
+* Users can share feedback and learn about upcoming features through open forums and shared roadmaps
-* Portals, golden path templates and other documents enable rapid use
+* Self-serve portals, golden-path templates and other documents enable rapid use

 ###### Examples Scenarios:

 * An application team previously had success requesting a new database.
 Their process was easy to understand and required almost no waiting time.
 In addition, key capabilities like backups and monitoring that allowed the team to progress their use all the way to production without issue were included.
 This experience meant that when the team later needed a queue, their first instinct was to check for an internal platform option.
 While they originally intended to use a specific queue technology, in the end, they chose to use the one offered internally since they knew how well integrated the solution would be for their organization.

-##### Level 4, Optimized - Participatory
+##### Level 4, Optimizing - Participatory

 Users from product teams further invest in platform capabilities by joining the ecosystem and contributing back to it.
 Some contributions improve and fix existing capabilities; others introduce new capabilities and features to address new use cases.
 Processes and services are defined and enable users to identify requirements and coordinate contributions amongst several product and platform teams.
 New capabilities are published via consistent interfaces and portals and with complete documentation and standard versioning.

 ###### Characteristics:

-* Users in app/service teams are enabled contribute fixes, features and feedback for platform capabilities
+* Users in app/service teams are empowered to contribute fixes, features and feedback for platform capabilities
-* External projects and standards are used when feasible to reduce maintenance costs and accelerate new feature delivery
+* External projects and standards are strategically leveraged to reduce maintenance costs, accelerate new feature delivery, and use organization headcount most effectively
 * New capabilities and enhancements are coordinated asynchronously through issue boards and pull requests.
 Documents and checklists enable self-driven development by contributors.
 * Developer advocates and internal ambassadors build and support an internal user community that extends platform ownership to app and service team contributors too
 * Use of platform capabilities is viewed as the best way of working at the organization by both leadership and individual contributors